 As an example, the District learned from stakeholders involved in this study that WMA use could clash with the state mandate that Caltrans use rubberized asphalt.
-This mandate is derived from a provision in Assembly Bill 338 (Levine) which requires Caltrans to use a minimum of 35% Crum Rubber Asphalt (CRA) as paving material.
+This mandate is derived from a provision in Assembly Bill 338 (Levine) which requires Caltrans to use a minimum of 35% Crum Rubber Asphalt (CRA)12 as paving material.
 CRA is a HMA mixture in which recycled rubber is added as an aggregate in order to reduce sound (when driving) and increase stability.
-This technique is cost effective and environmentally friendly due to rubberized asphalt's better aging properties and greater durability.
-The rubber used in the mixture typically equals 3 recycled tires per ton, which can mean approximately 2,000 recycled tires per lane mile for a road overlay project.
-While CRA is a green technology, stakeholders attending the District's WMA study meetings voiced concerns over the use of rubber in the WMA mixture until rubberized asphalt is fully understood or exhaustively tested.
+This technique is cost effective and environmentally friendly due to rubberized asphalt's better aging properties and greater durability.13 The rubber used in the mixture typically equals 3 recycled tires per ton, which can mean approximately 2,000 recycled tires per lane mile for a road overlay project.14 While CRA is a green technology, stakeholders attending the District's WMA study meetings voiced concerns over the use of rubber in the WMA mixture until rubberized asphalt is fully understood or exhaustively tested.

-These concerns were raised even though Caltrans conducted a large study in conjunction with the UC Pavement Research Center and tested the performance of WMA made with rubberized aggregate.
+Interestingly, these concerns were raised even though Caltrans conducted a large, multi-year study in conjunction with the UC Pavement Research Center that tested the performance of WMA made with rubberized aggregate.
 This study reported that there was not a significant difference in performance between rubberized WMA and HMA.
-However, none of the projects in the UC Pavement study took place in the Valley, which has contributed to the concerns and uncertainties by Caltrans and local contractors regarding the implementation of WMA in this region.
-Education and outreach regarding these studies about the performance and benefits of WMA may assist in increased use of WMA in the Valley, but ultimately additional pilot tests in Valley locations are necessary in developing WMA specs and instilling confidence in the pavement contractors and regional Caltrans staff.
+However, these studies took place in Caltrans District 1 and 3, places with more temperate, cooler temperatures.
+Therefore, the regional Caltrans staff and local contractors may lack the confidence in WMA performance in part because none of the projects in the UC Pavement study took place in the Valley.15 Education and outreach regarding these WMA studies may assist in increased use of WMA in the Valley, but ultimately additional pilot tests in Valley locations are necessary in developing WMA specs and instilling confidence in the pavement contractors and regional Caltrans staff.